ShawMerlin/Xbox-360-Corona-4GB-NAND-Extension-QSB/README.md

 To help out with Flashing the 4GB Nand on Xbox 360 Corona Boards, this QSB provides larger and strong solder pads for the programmer.

-This QSB was designed to work with 4GB Nand eMMC Programmers designed by [@Element18592](https://github.com/Element18592) (He is a huge inspiration for me) https://themodshop.co/shop/hardware.html
+This QSB was designed to work with 4GB Nand eMMC Programmers designed by [@Element18592](https://github.com/Element18592) (He is a huge inspiration for me)
+It has the color of wires to use with the Xflasher-360 and also the number values that will be used with a SD Tool V2.2 or the 4GB USB Tool https://themodshop.co/shop/hardware.html